Stock exchange: History

 Tradable bonds as a commonly used type of security were a more recent innovation, spearheaded by the Italian city-states of the late medieval and early Renaissance periods.

 Joseph de la Vega, also known as Joseph Penso de la Vega and by other variations of his name, was an Amsterdam trader from a Spanish Jewish family and a prolific writer as well as a successful businessman in 17th-century Amsterdam.
 His 1688 book Confusion of Confusions explained the workings of the city's stock market.
 It was the earliest book about stock trading and inner workings of a stock market, taking the form of a dialogue between a merchant, a shareholder and a philosopher, the book described a market that was sophisticated but also prone to excesses, and de la Vega offered advice to his readers on such topics as the unpredictability of market shifts and the importance of patience in investment.

-In England, King William III sought to modernize the kingdom's finances to pay for its wars, and thus the first government bonds were issued in 1693 and the Bank of England was set up the following year.
-Soon thereafter, English joint-stock companies began going public.

-London's first stockbrokers, however, were barred from the old commercial center known as the Royal Exchange, reportedly because of their rude manners.
+In England, London's first stockbrokers were barred from the old commercial center known as the Royal Exchange, reportedly because of their rude manners, in the late 17th century.
 Instead, the new trade was conducted from coffee houses along Exchange Alley.
 By 1698, a broker named John Castaing, operating out of Jonathan's Coffee House, was posting regular lists of stock and commodity prices.
 Those lists mark the beginning of the London Stock Exchange.

+18th century

 One of history's greatest financial bubbles occurred around 1720.
 At the center of it were the South Sea Company, set up in 1711 to conduct English trade with South America, and the Mississippi Company, focused on commerce with France's Louisiana colony and touted by transplanted Scottish financier John Law, who was acting in effect as France's central banker.
 Investors snapped up shares in both, and whatever else was available.
 In 1720, at the height of the mania, there was even an offering of "a company for carrying out an undertaking of great advantage, but nobody to know what it is".

 By the end of that same year, share prices had started collapsing, as it became clear that expectations of imminent wealth from the Americas were overblown.
 In London, Parliament passed the Bubble Act, which stated that only royally chartered companies could issue public shares.
 In Paris, Law was stripped of office and fled the country.
 Stock trading was more limited and subdued in subsequent decades.
 Yet the market survived, and by the 1790s shares were being traded in the young United States.
 On May 17, 1792, the New York Stock Exchange opened under a Platanus occidentalis (buttonwood tree) in New York City, as 24 stockbrokers signed the Buttonwood Agreement, agreeing to trade five securities under that buttonwood tree.